India vs Pakistan: More than just cricket at the World Cup

 Modi invited then-Pakistani prime minister, Nawaz Sharif, for his swearing-in ceremony in 2014.
 But hostility between the two nations, which have fought three wars since winning independence from Britain in 1947, has not eased in the past five years.

-Both prime ministers no doubt will be closely monitoring the cricket, although Imran will have a deeper understanding of what the contest is like in person.
+Both PMs no doubt will be closely monitoring the cricket, although Imran will have a deeper understanding of what the contest is like.
 The former star cricketer led Pakistan to its only World Cup title in 1992.

 More AP cricket: www.apnews.com/cricket and https://twitter.com/AP_Sports